In This Article

 - To see if your cat has a genetic predisposition to any one of 17 genetic diseases

-Using a small saliva sample, Basepaws compares your cat’s DNA to the data that’s in their database to learn more about your kitty’s breed and health.
+Using a small saliva sample, Basepaws compares your cat’s DNA to genetic samples in their database.
+This helps you learn more about your cat’s breed and health.